US: Casualties reported after Philadelphia plane crash – DW – 02/01/2025

 "We'll continue to provide updates as more information is available."

-The crash took place shortly after 6 pm near the Roosevelt Mall in northeast Philadelphia, police said.
+The crash took place shortly after 6 pm in a busy intersection near the Roosevelt Mall in northeast Philadelphia, police said.

+The usually crowded mall is an outdoor shopping center with dozens of stores and restaurants in the residential neighborhood of Rhawnhurst.

 According to local media reports, at least one house and multiple cars were on fire.